Griffin family: Stewie Griffin

 Stewart Gilligan "Stewie" Griffin, voiced by Seth MacFarlane.
-Stewie is the youngest Griffin family member at two-year-old.
+Stewie is the youngest Griffin family member as a one-year-old.
 Stewie originally served as the main villain of the show.
 Though he was originally an antagonistic child-genius sociopath, hell-bent on killing his mother and taking over the world, in more recent episodes he is a much more friendly yet flamboyant (and possibly homosexual) character, though nonetheless still rambunctious and disrespecting towards his elders and peers.
 Despite having a rivalry with the family dog, Brian, this seems to have ended as he and Brian now share a very close friendship, and they admitted that they loved each other, in the episode "Brian & Stewie".
 Stewie is considered to be the show's breakout character.
 Wizard magazine rated him the 95th-greatest villain of all time.